brianmario/mysql2/README.md

 ### Mac OS X

-You may use Homebew, MacPorts, or a native MySQL installer package.
+You may use Homebrew, MacPorts, or a native MySQL installer package.
 The most common paths will be automatically searched.
 If you want to select a specific MySQL directory, use the `--with-mysql-dir` or `--with-mysql-config` options above.